turingschool/mod-0-curriculum/calendar/index.md

 Full-time: June 6-10

-## Courses to prepare for students enrolled in 2208
+## Courses for students enrolled in 2208 Mod 1
 ### Option 1

 Part-time: